project-fifo/docs/jingles/machines.rst

 3. Machine sub tabs contain sub sections relevant to your machine, we will explore each one in more detail below.
 4. Sub tab display area will show you information related to the sub tab you have selected.
-5. The default "details" tab includes a color selector which will mark your vm a certain color in the "machine list" view page.
+5. The default "details" tab includes a color selector which will mark your VM a certain color in the "machine list" view page.
 This is useful for easily and quickly identifying certain machines in the list or for grouping certain types of machines by colors.
 6. Clicking on the |button configuration| configuration icon will expand a section which will allow you to change certain machine fields.

 .. |button configuration| image::  /_static/images/jingles/machines-configuration.png